 Feature strips are available in 1/4”, 1/2”, and 1” widths and 36” lengths.
 The use of feature strips gives the appearance of grout.
 Please refer to the Feature Strip section in the sample book or online for color selection.

 Border Strips are available in 2”, 3”, 4”, and 6” widths and 36” lengths.
 Please refer to the Border Strip section in the sample book or online for color selection.

 Additional sizes are available on request.
 Please contact your sales rep or office for details.

 Post Installation Notes

 Promptly remove any excess adhesive.
-Remove wet adhesive immediately with damp cloth.
+Remove the wet adhesive immediately with a damp cloth.
 Remove dry adhesive with denatured alcohol mineral spirits.
-It is important when cleaning the tile surface not to pour solvent directly on tile.
+It is important when cleaning the tile surface not to pour solvent directly on the tile.
 This may damage the gloss level or texture.
-Apply the solvents with clean white or light color cloth and rub gently in a circular motion the dried adhesive from the surface of the tile.
+Apply the solvents with clean white or light colored cloth and rub gently in a circular motion the dried adhesive from the surface of the tile.

 Restrict light traffic and rolling loads for at least 24 hours.